svdoever/svdoever.github.io/src/pages/Sitecore_Demo_Portal_headless_development.md

 Now navigate to https://xm-edge-headless.loca.lt, the new external URL our website is accessible on.
 Following the instructions on making the site accessible, and be amazed by the same blank screen, but now on an external URL.

+> Note that when localtunnel is used, it always provides you with an external accessible website as a subdomain of `loca.lt`.
+The top-level domain `lt` is the country code top-level domain for Lithuania.

 ### Configure the Rendering Host in Sitecore
 Next step is to make the Sitecore site `acme-website` use this Editing Host.
 Open the Content Editor and duplicate the item `/sitecore/system/Settings/Services/Rendering Hosts/Default` to `/sitecore/system/Settings/Services/Rendering Hosts/Local Development`, and set the following values: